- Bachelor's Degree Completion

 Transfer Applicants & Policy

-Regis College encourages transfer students to apply for admission and welcomes the diversity that transfer students bring to the College.
-Courses related to a liberal arts and sciences degree may be applied to the Regis College bachelor’s degree.
+Regis encourages transfer students to apply for admission and welcomes the diversity that transfer students bring to the university.
+Courses related to a liberal arts and sciences degree may be applied to the Regis bachelor’s degree.

-Transfer credits are evaluated individually and awarded for courses that are similar in content and depth to those offered at Regis College.
-Every attempt is made to transfer the maximum number of credits earned prior to a student’s admission to the College.
-The number of courses that apply to a particular program determine the number of credits and courses that need to be taken at Regis College.
-All conventional undergraduate students must enroll in 16 Regis College courses or 54 Regis College credits, the majority of which should be taken during the final two years of Regis enrollment.
+Transfer credits are evaluated individually and awarded for courses that are similar in content and depth to those offered at Regis.
+Every attempt is made to transfer the maximum number of credits earned prior to a student’s admission to the university.
+The number of courses that apply to a particular program determine the number of credits and courses that need to be taken at Regis.
+All conventional undergraduate students must enroll in 16 Regis courses or 54 Regis credits, the majority of which should be taken during the final two years of Regis enrollment.

-Regis College participates in articulation agreements with several two-year colleges to help facilitate the process of transferring between the institutions.
+Regis participates in articulation agreements with several two-year colleges to help facilitate the process of transferring between the institutions.

 Evaluation of coursework is based on the following factors:

 - Credit must have been awarded at a regionally accredited institution

 - A grade of C or better must be earned in each course considered for transfer

 - Grades of P (pass) will only be accepted if there is documentation that the P is equivalent to a C or better

 - Remedial courses or English as a Second Language courses will not be given credit toward graduation

-- The College will not accept transfer courses completed more than seven years prior if such courses are central to the current knowledge and/or skills base of a program of study
+- The university will not accept transfer courses completed more than seven years prior if such courses are central to the current knowledge and/or skills base of a program of study

 - Some professional programs of study have special policies regarding transfer credits